Immigration Health Surcharge (IHS)

 Does everyone need to pay this charge?

 Applications for a visa overseas for less than 6 months are not subject to this charge.
 Australian, New Zealand nationals, as well as British Nationals Overseas Territories Citizens resident in the Falkland Islands are also not subject to the charge.
-All other non-EEA nationals applying for a visa for the UK are affected.
+Read more information about who needs to pay.

-All students that have paid the immigration health charge will be eligible for NHS treatment in the same way as permanent UK residents.
+All students that have paid the immigration health surcharge will be eligible for NHS treatment in the same way as permanent UK residents.
 This means most treatment is free, however some services such as dental treatment and prescription charges are not covered.
-Please see the link here for more information on what is covered.
+See more information on what is covered.

-If my visa application is refused, will I be refunded the immigration health charge?
+If my visa application is refused, will I be refunded the immigration health surcharge?

 The Home Office have said that the charge will be automatically refunded to any student whose visa application is refused.

-If I change my mind after my visa has been granted and decide not to come to the UK, will my health charge be refunded?
+If I change my mind after my visa has been granted and decide not to come to the UK, will I be refunded?

 Do I still have to pay the charge if I have private medical insurance?